tamilrockers2021/anshai/README.md

 # 🌿 Ansh AI — मराठी AI Chatbot SaaS

 Ansh AI is a production-ready, **Marathi-first** AI chatbot SaaS built in **pure PHP 8.2+ and MySQL 8+** — no frameworks, no Composer, no Node.
-It runs on ordinary shared/VPS PHP hosting.
-Real Google Gemini AI, real PayU payments, real native-PHP SMTP, and a full role-based admin panel where the whole business is configurable without touching code.
+It runs on ordinary shared/VPS PHP hosting. a full role-based admin panel where the whole business is configurable without touching code.

 ---